team-friendo/signalboost/README.md

    * the `messenger` subservice handles the output from the executor. if it sees a command response it sends it to the command issuer. else it broadcasts incoming messages to channel subscribers if access control rules so permit.

-# System and Service Requirements
+# System and Service Requirements <a name="services"></a>

-signalboost relies on a few external service and tools both in production and some specifically for local development.
+Signalboost relies on a few external service and tools both in production and some specifically for local development.
 If you are just getting started with signalboost we recommend you walk through this section to get those ready.

-If you are a member of Team Friendo we provide accesss to the exsiting servers and services listed here.
-Checkout the Secrets for Team Friendo section below.
-Otherwise the next section will walk you through the setup of services, both for host servers or/and your local development system.
+**If you are a member of Team Friendo we provide accesss to the exsiting servers and services listed here.
+Checkout the [Secrets for Team Friendo Members](#Team-Friendo-secrets) section.
+Otherwise this section will walk you through the setup of services, both for host servers or/and your local development system.**

 ## Getting started

-To host your own instance of signalboost need:
+To host your own instance of Signalboost need:

 * A server running Debian or Ubuntu GNU/Linux distributions with a static IP address as your host server.
 * A local computer able to run Ansible to deploy the code to your signalboost host server.